Dreaming381/Free-Parking/Documentation~/Importing Assets.md

 Additionally, most assets are subjected to some form of copyright license.
 Some of these can be legally used in Free Parking, while others cannot.

+There is an exception for AI assets made with Unity muse.
+Such assets are permitted.

 ### Good licenses

 Assets licensed under CC0 or “Public Domain” are awesome!
 They carry no restrictions to their use.

 There are many other Creative Commons licenses and other free licenses that are permissible.
-The main two things for Free Parking is that they must be distributable in source form, and must allow derivatives.
+The main two things for Free Parking are that they must be distributable in source form, and must allow derivatives.

 ### Bad licenses